Flow Allocation Games: Introduction.

-In Section~\ref{sec:coin} we study coin-ranking games and strategic choice of payments.
+In Section~\ref{sec:coin} we study unit-ranking games, in which all nodes use unit-ranking strategies.
 Our interest lies in the existence, computational complexity, and social quality of equilibria.
+We show that in every such game there exists a strategy profile that represents a strong equilibrium, in which no coalition of nodes has an incentive to deviate (Theorem~\ref{thm:coinSPoS1}).
+Furthermore, there are even strong equilibria that represent a state that maximizes the circulation flow.
+Moreover, for a large variety of natural notions of social objective functions (such as the sum, the minimum, or the geometric mean of all utilities, the number of fully saturated nodes, etc.) there is a strong equilibrium that maximizes the objective over all possible circulations (Corollary~\ref{cor:coinSPoS1}).

-We show that there always is a strategy profile that represents a strong equilibrium, in which no coalition of firms has an incentive to deviate.
-Furthermore, it maximizes social welfare, i.e., the sum of all assets or total revenue available to all firms.
-Such a strong equilibrium can be computed in strongly polynomial time (Theorem~\ref{thm:coinSPoS1}).
-It can represented compactly, even though the strategy shall rank all (possibly pseudo-polynomially many) coins that a firm might have available.
-In contrast, it is strongly \classNP-hard to find a best-response strategy for a single firm in a given arbitrary strategy profile of a coin-ranking game (Theorem~\ref{thm:bestRespNPC}).
+For simplicity, in the remainder of the paper we then focus on one standard objective in circulation problems, the total amount of flow circulating in the network.
+A strong equilibrium that maximizes the circulation can be computed in strongly polynomial time (Theorem~\ref{thm:coinSPoS1}).
+It can even be represented using a number of bits polynomial in the size of the input (i.e., the size of the graph and the size of all numbers in logarithmic encoding), even though every strategy shall rank all single flow units that a node might have available, and their number could be pseudo-polynomial (i.e., linear in the unary encoding size of the input).
+In contrast, it is strongly \classNP-hard to find a best-response strategy for a single node in a given arbitrary strategy profile of a unit-ranking game (Theorem~\ref{thm:bestRespNPC}).

-For worst-case equilibria and the strong price of anarchy, we show that the deterioration of social welfare in a strong equilibrium compared to a social optimum is tightly characterized by the min-max length of cycles in any social optimum (Theorem~\ref{thm:spoaD}).
-This implies that networks with optimal money circulation composed of small cycles yield a small inefficiency in strong equilibria.
-In contrast, a worst-case Nash equilibrium, which is stable only against unilateral deviations, can be arbitrarily worse than a social optimum, even in simple games with a constant number of firms (Proposition~\ref{prop:poaUnbounded}).
+For worst-case equilibria and the strong price of anarchy, we show that the deterioration of the circulation in a strong equilibrium compared to a max-circulation is tightly characterized by the min-max length of cycles in any max-circulation (Theorem~\ref{thm:spoaD}).
+This implies that in networks, in which an optimal circulation is composed of small cycles, we see a small inefficiency in strong equilibria.
+In contrast, the circulation of a worst-case Nash equilibrium, which is stable only against unilateral deviations, can be arbitrarily worse than in an optimum, even in simple games with a constant number of nodes (Proposition~\ref{prop:poaUnbounded}).